 People you can talk to about your pain:

-An occupational therapist may be able to sort out equipment to make you more comfortable.
+An occupational therapist can help provide equipment to make you more comfortable.
 For example, special cushions or mattresses for when you are sitting or lying down.
-They can arrange handrails and ramps for your home to help you move around more easily.
-They can also suggest ways to help improve your energy and be more active.
+If you have difficulties moving around, they can arrange handrails and ramps for your home.
+These can help you move more easily.
+They can also suggest ways to improve your energy and be more active.

 Counsellor or psychologist

 Some people find it helpful to see a counsellor or psychologist.
 This is a person trained to help you manage your emotions.
 They can help you think about other things that may be causing you pain, or making it worse.
-They can help you find ways of coping with the pain and dealing with any worries or emotions that may be making your pain worse.
+They can help you find ways of coping with the pain and dealing with any worries or emotions that may be making the pain worse.

 Your GP, cancer doctor or specialist palliative care team can refer you to a pain team.
-This is very useful if your pain is difficult to control or you need a nerve block.
+This can be very useful if your pain is difficult to control or you need a nerve block.